mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 First, the Internet's very nature is incompatible with centralization.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks".
 These networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action carries through the way the network is architected -- for example, in the concept of an "autonomous system".

-Second, when a third party has unavoidable access to communications, the informational and positional advantages gained can be used to observe behavior (the "panopticon effect") and shape or even deny behaviour (the "chokepoint effect") {{INTERMEDIARY-INFLUENCE}} -- which can be used by those parties (or the states that have authority over them) for coercive ends {{WEAPONIZED-INTERDEPENDENCE}} or to disrupt society itself.
+Second, when a third party has unavoidable access to communications, the informational and positional advantages gained allow observation of behaviour (the "panopticon effect") and shaping or even denial of behaviour (the "chokepoint effect") {{INTERMEDIARY-INFLUENCE}} -- capabilities that those parties (or the states that have authority over them) can use for coercive ends {{WEAPONIZED-INTERDEPENDENCE}} or even to disrupt society itself.
 Just as good governance of states requires separation of powers {{FEDERALIST-51}}, so too does good governance of the Internet require that power not be concentrated in one place.

 Finally, centralization of a function can have deleterious effects on the Internet itself, including: